KateMyr/jekyll-now/_posts/2017-05-02-How-to-start.md

 date: 2017-05-02
 ---

-So to find the theory is not a problem.
+So.. find the theory is not a problem.

-But where to get the practice?
+But where to get practice?

 I started from the courses of ["Successful testers"](http://software-testing.ru/edu/1-schedule/56-school) with Natalia Rukol.
 I know somebody will tell that the courses it is just vast of money and that being self-motivated and organized it is possible to progress without courses.